 The four freedoms

-The four freedoms of free software are four condition that a program must meet before it can be considered free.
+The four freedoms of free software are four conditions that a program must meet before it can be considered free.
 They are—roughly—the freedoms to (1.) use, (2.) study, (3.) share, and (4.) improve the program.
 The assertion is that if any of these conditions is not met, the user is meaningfully and helplessly restricted in how they can exercise their personal liberties.

 The aforementioned article views this a little differently, however.
 Specifically, I found its retorts on the first and second freedoms interesting.